Doncaster Sheffield Airport railway station

-Doncaster Sheffield Airport railway station (also known as Aerotropolis) was a proposed railway station in the Doncaster Sheffield Airport (DSA) terminal area to allow an interchange of services between rail and air.
+Doncaster Sheffield Airport railway station (also known as Aerotropolis) is a proposed railway station in the Doncaster Sheffield Airport (DSA) terminal area to allow an interchange of services between rail and air.
 The area used to have a railway station called Finningley to the north-east of the airfield, and was used by personnel from the former Royal Air Force base that the airport is sited on (RAF Finningley).
 However, the proposed station would have been a new-build facility on a new section of railway connecting the airport with the East Coast Main Line (ECML).